NewsLocal News

 "Me, myself, I just try to be aware.
 It's kind of like if I was in a vehicle.
 You have to watch for your safety and the safety of other drivers," Walton said.

-Dailey added, "Pedestrians also need to make eye contact with drivers.
+Dailey said in addition to using crosswalks, reflective gear and flashlights when possible, "pedestrians also need to make eye contact with drivers.
 You need to look at the driver and make sure they see you.
 Don't assume that they're going to stop for you."

 TxDOT officials said there is a new state lawthat says if a driver hurts a pedestrian who is in a crosswalk, the driver could be liable for a state jail felony.